hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownHtmlConverter.class/README.md

-I convert markdown code to HTML (see comment).
-Note: Implemented in a double dispatch manner.
-That is why the converter has this much knowledge of the different blocks, but it also causes the linter to complain about a violation of the Law of Demeter.
-This design is intented.
+A MarkdownHtmlConverter converts Markdown text into HTML.
+It is implemented as a double dispatch.
+This is why the converter has so much knowledge about the different blocks, but it also causes the linter to complain about a violation of the Law of Demeter.
+This construction is intentional.